-I like to think that photography is about making something felt beyond the merely visible.
+I like to think that photography is about making something felt beyond the merely visible, that it is an art of the excessive.
 I am curious about the sensations that images call into being, the atmospheres we inhabit in the act of looking.
 Like ethnography, photography is a practice that invites us to engage with present absences, to touch and be touched, to behold a reality that exceeds us.
-Moods are constituted in the alchemical play of light and texture.
+Moods take shape in the alchemical play of light and texture.
 And what is there is always more than what can be seen.

 Copyright © Mackenzie Cramblit 2017